-- We strongly recommend the purchase of small quantities only of sodium and lithium metal.
+- We strongly recommend the purchase only of small quantities of sodium and lithium metal.
 Purchase only the amounts that will be used in one academic year.
-Sodium and lithium are available in small, precut pieces that are suitable for demonstrations (Flinn Catalog Nos.
-S0329 and L0057, respectively). - We do not recommend the use of potassium in the high school science laboratory.
-Potassium is considerably more waterreactive than sodium and is a serious fire and explosion hazard.
+Sodium and lithium are available in small, pre-cut pieces that are suitable for demonstrations (Flinn Catalog Nos.
+S0329 and L0057, respectively). - While Bob was comfortable using potassium in his demonstration, we do not recommend the use of potassium in the high school science laboratory.
+Potassium is considerably more water-reactive than sodium and is a serious fire and explosion hazard.
 There is a significant and often undetectable explosion risk because of the propensity of potassium to form a superoxide (peroxide) coating on its surface.
-Potassium reacts with oxygen in air to form a coating of yellow potassium superoxide (KO2), even when the metal is stored under dry mineral oil.
+Potassium reacts with oxygen in air to form a coating of yellow potassium superoxide (KO2) even when the metal is stored under dry mineral oil.
 Old pieces of potassium are thus extremely dangerous.
-When the metal is cut, the pressure of the knife may touch off a violent, uncontrollable, explosive reaction between the superoxide coating and the underlying metal. - Calcium metal must be reasonably fresh to react with water.
-Old (dull) calcium metal will not react with water. - The reactions of sodium and lithium with water may be quite vigorous-we recommend using tall-form (Berzelius) beakers to contain any molten metal pieces that may splatter.
-Do NOT scale up this demonstration. - The use of a ChemCam[TM] video camera will make it easier for students to observe the appearance and properties of the metal pieces. - Demonstrate the softness of lithium and sodium by showing how the metal pieces can be cut with a dry spatula or knife. - In ranking the metals in order of their activity, it is easier to begin with pairwise comparisons.
-Which is more active-sodium or lithium?
-Calcium or magnesium?
-Magnesium or sodium? - Is the activity of metals related to their hardness?
-Density?
-The answer, a firm "maybe," depends on the comparisons being made.
-The alkali metals as a group are softer and less dense than their nearest alkaline earth metal neighbors, and also more reactive.
-Within the group of alkali metals, however, the opposite trend is observed.
-Lithium is less dense but also less reactive than sodium.
+When the metal is cut, the pressure of the knife may set off a violent, uncontrollable explosive reaction between the superoxide coating and the underlying metal. - The reactions of sodium and lithium with water may be quite vigorous-we recommend using tall-form (Berzelius) beakers to contain any molten metal pieces that may splatter.
+Do not scale up this demonstration. - The use of a document camera will make it easier for students to observe the appearance and properties of the metal pieces. - Demonstrate the softness of lithium and sodium by showing how the metal pieces can be cut with a dry spatula or knife.